noahjb/novi_cd_test/instructions/branch0.md

     ----- server.js      <!-- Backend Node file -->
     ----- instructions   <!-- Step by Step guide to building this application-->

-## Package.json and Installing Dependencies with NPM
+##Package.json and Installing Dependencies with NPM

-package.json is used to configure the NPM package manager ([What is NPM?](https://docs.npmjs.com/getting-started/what-is-npm)).
+`package.json` is used to configure the [NPM](https://docs.npmjs.com/getting-started/what-is-npm) package manager.
 We can list dependencies and set up commands in this file.

 If you haven't already, run the following command: